-The red grape variety comes from Spain.
-Over 100 synonyms prove the high age of the vine.
-The most important ones grouped alphabetically by country are Carignan, Carignane, Carignan Noir, Pinot d'Evora(France); Bovale di Spagna, Bovale Grande, Bovale Mannu, Carignano, Tintiglia (Italy, Sardinia); Carignane, Kerrigan (California); Carinhana (Portugal); Cariñano, Cariñena, Catalan, Crujillón, Mazuela, Mollard, Samsó, Samsó Crusillo, Tinta Mazuela, Tintilia, Tintillosa, Zinzillosa (Spain).
-Although it appears to have synonyms or morphological similarities, it should not be confused with the varieties Bobal, Cinsaut (Samsó), Graciano (Bovale Sardo), Mollard, Nieddera, Parraleta, Pascale or Tintilia del Molise.
+The red grape variety originates from Spain.
+There are well over 100 synonyms attesting to its great age and wide distribution.
+The most important, grouped alphabetically by country, are Carignan, Carignane, Carignan Noir, Pinot d'Evora, Plant de Ledenon, Roussillonen (France); Bovale di Spagna, Bovale Grande, Bovale Grande di Spagna, Bovale Grosso, Bovale Mannu, Carignano, Tintiglia (Italy, Sardinia); Carignane, Kerrigan (California); Carinhana (Portugal); Cariñano, Cariñena, Catalan, Concejón, Corcejon, Crujillón, Mazuela, Mollard, Samsó, Samsó Crusillo, Tinto Mazuela, Tintilia, Tintillosa, Zinzillosa (Spain).
+Despite seemingly suggestive synonyms or morphological similarities, it must not be confused with the varieties Bobal, Cinsaut (Samsó), Graciano (Bovale Sardo), Mollard, Nieddera, Parraleta, Pascale or Tintilia del Molise.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn